Fall Intake vs Spring Intake - Which is Better for Study Abroad?

 - Job Opportunities: Job fairs and campus recruitments usually occur during the second year, which means you will have completed three semesters if you are in the Fall Intake, and two semesters for the Spring Intake.
 Those who have spent three semesters will have more advantage over those with two semesters because that extra semester will boost your profile, and enhance your academic CV (student CV) as you have finished more projects, have more leadership roles, done more activities, etc. These little extras will help you gain an advantage over those from the Spring Intake.

 - Assistantships: Since the academic session technically starts with the Fall Intake, there will likely be more opportunities for students to obtain on-campus jobs and internships, especially for research-based courses.
 A lot of professors begin their research at the start of the academic year and do not recruit new assistants in the middle of the year.
-So definitely are more opportunities to become research assistants or teaching assistants during the Fall Intake.
+So are definitely more opportunities to become research assistants or teaching assistants during the Fall Intake.

 - Extracurricular Activities: If you give a lot of importance to extracurricular activities, joining organizations and student clubs, then applying for the Fall Intake may be the best option.
 It will be quite difficult to shoulder leadership roles in student clubs if you join the excitement later on.
 But if you aim to just be a part of an organization, then it doesn’t matter much.
 Learn how Admission Officers Evaluate Your Application: Extracurricular Activities.